 A Brief Background of Moroccan Rugs

-The majority you’ll find it shops are made by one of the forty-five distinct Moroccan Berber tribes in the country.
+The majority you’ll find in shops are made by one of the forty-five distinct Berber tribes in the country, making it an ideal destination for buying Berber rugs in Morocco.
 Each one has a unique style and every Moroccan Berber rug is handmade on a loom.
 It’s most often done by women in their free time.
 Rugs can take anywhere from 10 days to 6 months to make depending on size, complexity, and how much time she has.
 Rugs first and foremost are used in homes or for celebrations.
 They then are sold as goods or traded.

 When you come to Morocco and want to buy a rug (or a zerbiya – the Arabic word) to bring home with you keep these things in mind.